Devconeta/CONSUMABLE/README.md

 Consumables truly bright every time you need to authorize a user or group of users to execute without needing to know their address beforehand.

+**Usecase examples:**

-- Generating decentralized claiming secrets for your NFT collection.
+- Generate claiming secrets for your NFT collection without needing a centralized backend authorization.
+(Deliver them as links, QR's, NFC, email, or any form that suits your project!).
-- Generating gift-cards that don't need a centralized backend authorizing their consumption/exchange.
 - Authorization for one-time payments/withdrawals.
+- Create descentralized gift-cards.
 - Anonymous voting, using secrets as voting vouchers.
+- Deliver a secret to a user whose address is unknown, in order to authorize him to execute any function.

-You can deliver optionally pre-funded secrets or "execution rights" to your users, digitally or physically, and they can consume them in one click on a facilitator interface to execute the underlying authorized function.
+Using our Open Source SDK, you can even pre-fund your secrets with gas and deliver digitally or physically, making "consumption" very accessible for Web3 Onboarding and unenxperienced users.
+Consumable secrets can be exchanged in just one click on a facilitator interface (white-labeled) to execute the underlying authorized function.

 &nbsp;